 With that criteria in mind, let's explore my top recommendations for CBD gummies you can buy online.

 These CBD gummies make the top of the list for their strength, high quality, and great price.
 CBDistillery always uses CBD that has been extracted from U.S. Hemp Authority-certified industrial hemp plants, which are grown using natural farming practices.
-These gummies are made with CBD isolate, so they contain zero THC, plus they’re gluten-free, allergen-free, vegan, and kosher.
-They also come in a traditional formula, as well as a "PM" version that contains 1.5 milligrams of melatonin per chew to help promote better sleep.
+These gummies are made with broad spectrum CBD, so they contain zero THC, plus they’re gluten-free, allergen-free, vegan, and kosher.
+In addition to CBDistillery's Relax gummies, the brand also offers a "Sleep" version that contains 2 milligrams of melatonin per chew to help promote better sleep.

 Potency: 30 mg of CBD per chew